pankajk779/pankajk779/README.md

-I help businesses and startups to grow their business with a great mobile application experience.
+I help businesses and startups to grow their business with a great mobile application experience for their customers.

 ### Technical skills:<br>
 > Android SDK, Jetpack, Compose, MVVM, Design patterns, Kotlin, Java, C, C++, HTML